How to Market a Children’s Book: 4 Questions to Define Your Target Reader

 You've written a children's book.
 Great work!
-Now, have you thought about marketing your children's book?
+Now, have you thought about how to market a children's book?
 Do you wonder if this is even important, or how to do it?

 One of the most important considerations you, as a children's book author (or book author in general), need to address along with the creative side of things is: Who is your target reader?
 Or, who is your target market?